 - A final order affecting your rights or interests in an estate or trust entered in the probate court.
 MCL 600.308.
-MCR 5.801(A) sets forth a wide variety of probate court orders deemed final orders appealable by right to the Court of Appeals. - In a child protective proceeding, an order of the family division of the circuit court removing a child from a parent's custody, an initial order of disposition following adjudication, or an order terminating parental rights.
+MCR 5.801(A) sets forth a wide variety of probate court orders deemed final orders appealable by right to the Court of Appeals. - In a child protective proceeding, an order of the family division of the circuit court removing a child from a parent's custody, an initial order of disposition following adjudication, or as disposition following adjudication, or an order terminating parental rights.
 MCR 3.993(A).